lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 always the same?
 Are there big drops?
 Maybe spikes now and then?

 It's hard to answer these questions at glance.
-But if I could plot this, it would be much simpler to answer these questions.
+But if I could plot this, it would be much simpler.

 Enter [datasette](https://datasette.io/).

-Honestly it's not easy to describe what datasette does (I think even its own author has trouble with that) but, in my words, it's an amazing tool that helps with:
+Honestly it's not easy to describe what datasette does (I think even its own author has trouble with that) but, in my words, it's an amazing tool that helps
+with:

 - Explore datasets you know nothing about
 - Clean-up and visualise small datasets